Find out how we help public sector organisations thrive

 Zellis Group is committed to managing tax compliance and risks responsibly in line with all tax laws and regulations set out across each of the territories in which we operate, including the UK.

-We have developed a robust governance framework to identify, assess and manage tax risks across all our businesses.
-The basis of this framework also supports us in meeting the requirements set out in the UK Senior Accounting Officer (SAO) legislation.
+We have developed a robust governance framework to identify, assess, and manage tax risks across all our businesses.

 The group operates a formal delegation of authority framework to ensure material matters are always considered by individuals who are also responsible for compliance with our tax strategy, reducing risks of material non-compliance.